shoubusi/quartz/content/Node/Generic Host.md

 By using the host builder to configure logging, you can easily manage and customize your application's logging configuration.

-## Set up the application's configuration settings
+## Set up the Application's Configuration Settings

 In context of Microsoft.Extensions.Hosting, how to use the host builder to set up the application's configuration settings.